AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/add-charts-dashboard.md

 ---
-title: Adding Charts to Dashboards
+title: Add Charts to Dashboards
-zendesk_id: 360016506152
+description: Learn how to add charts to dashboards using the Add Report function.
 ---
+# Add Charts to Dashboards

 Existing charts can be added to dashboards using the **Add Report** button in the top-right area of the screen.
 The same chart can be added to multiple dashboards, meaning if the chart is edited, all dashboards with this chart will reflect the change.